AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/customize-template.md

 Each section can use only one of each field type.
 In the above example, the `pod1` section can only use one `pod1_headline` field.
 Because of this rule, the sections cannot be nested.

-A template can include up to three sections.
+An email template can include up to three sections.
 For example, the following list has three headline and body sections:

 - `pre-header`
 - `pod1_headline`